harmony-one/h/progress/alaina-furstenberg.md

 ---

+2024-03-25 Tue: Call with Colossus Digital.
+Action items:...
+Editing Theo's Q1 video manually + utilizing Descript

+2024-03-24 Mon: Animation for "Priorititizing 0x".
+Synced with Amanda on our DeFi testing progress.
+Research of Fireblocks in preparation for my meeting with Colossus Digital.

+---

 2024-03-23 Sun: Creation of AI videos in Sora.

-2024-03-22 Sat: [Thread]() on teams progress.
+2024-03-22 Sat: [Thread](https://x.com/harmonyprotocol/status/1903496482990559242) on teams progress.
 Review of the team's formatting in /p.

 2024-03-21 Fri: Drafting a quick Sora tutorial to help onboard Amanda into making AI graphics/videos.
 Update of the harmony community section plus [recap tweet](https://x.com/harmonyprotocol/status/1903204409548607511).
 Testing wallet connect for bridge platforms Amanda was having trouble with.
 Testing the stargate bridge and documenting my sentiments on the user experience and speed of use.